-Trump claims there’s ‘light at the end of the tunnel’ as White House pitches $6T coronavirus stimulus package
+Trump says there's 'light at the end of the tunnel' as White House pitches $6T coronavirus stimulus package

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Saying the county was nearing the "the end of our historic battle" with "the invisible enemy" of coronavirus, President Trump began Tuesday's White House coronavirus task force briefing by emphasizing his hope that the country will largely reopen for business by Easter -- as his top economic advisor suggested Congress may soon pass an unprecedented fiscal stimulus package.
+Saying the country was nearing the "the end of our historic battle" with "the invisible enemy" of coronavirus, President Trump on Tuesday evening emphasized his desire for the U.S. to reopen for business by Easter -- as his top economic adviser said Congress is "getting closer and closer" to passing an unprecedented fiscal stimulus package.

-Director of the United States National Economic Council Larry Kudlow specifically said the new coronavirus bill working its way through Democrat-driven congressional gridlock would total $6 trillion: $4 trillion in liquidity from the Federal Reserve, and $2 trillion in new money.
-Typical annual appropriations from Congress in a given fiscal year are around $1.2-4 trillion, and total expenditures roughly $4.3 trillion.
+Speaking at Tuesday's White House coronavirus task force briefing, Director of the U.S. National Economic Council Larry Kudlow specifically said the new coronavirus bill working its way through congressional gridlock would total $6 trillion: $4 trillion in liquidity from the Federal Reserve and $2 trillion in new money.
+Typical annual appropriations from Congress in a given fiscal year are around $1.2-4 trillion, with total expenditures roughly $4.3 trillion.

-"I said earlier today that I hope we can do this by Easter," Trump said, referring to his comments at a Fox News virtual town hall that social distancing restrictions could be eased.
+"I said earlier today that I hope we can do this by Easter," Trump said in the White House briefing room, referring to his comments at a Fox News virtual town hall that officials could soon ease social-distancing restrictions.
 "I think that would be a great thing for our country, and we're all working very hard to make that a reality. ...
 Easter is a very special day for many reasons."

+Trump also sounded an unexpectedly magnanimous note: "I also want to thank Congress, because whether or not we're happy that they haven't quite gotten there yet, they have been working long hours.
+I'm talking Republicans and Democrats, all of them, the House, the Senate.
+I want to thank Congress because they are really trying to get there, and I think they will."

+“This package will be the single largest main street assistance program in the history of the United States,” Kudlow said, adding that negotiations would continue into the evening but that a vote is imminent.

-Also at the briefing, both Vice President Mike Pence and Deborah Birx, the White House coronavirus response coordinator, remarked that anyone who has left New York City in recent days may have been exposed to coronavirus, and should self-quarantine for 14 days regardless of where they are now.
+Also at the briefing, both Vice President Mike Pence and Dr. Deborah Birx, the White House coronavirus response coordinator, remarked that anyone who has left New York City in recent days may have been exposed to coronavirus, and should self-quarantine for 14 days regardless of where they are now.

+Pence said the Federal Emergency Management Agency [FEMA] was providing 7.6 million N95 masks and 4 million surgical masks to states.
+The agency told Fox News that at the last minute, it was able to procure coronavirus test kits from the private market and did not need to invoke the “prioritization” clause of the Defense Production Act.

 "We should never be reliant on a foreign country for the means of our own survival," Trump said, adding that coronavirus has shown "how critical it is to have strong borders and a robust manufacturing sector."

+"This package will be the single largest main street assistance program in the history of the United States."

-As his approval numbers hit their highest point ever, Trump went on to tout the impact of the expected congressional stimulus package as a good sign for the nation's financial future.
+As his approval numbers hit their highest point ever, with 60 percent of Americans approving of his coronavirus response efforts, Trump went on to tout the impact of the expected congressional stimulus package as a good sign for the nation's financial future.

 "The Dow surged over 2,100 points," Trump said.
 "That's the all-time record in the history of the exchange."

-The Dow Jones Industrial Average had its best day since 1933.
-Investors released some frustration that had pent up over days of watching Democrats repeatedly block GOP stimulus efforts, as they sought to add measures to restrict airlines' carbon emissions, pay off student loan debt, encourage federal agencies to employ "minority banks," bailout the U.S. Postal Service, and fund New York City's John F. Kennedy Center for the Performing Arts.
+Investors had released some frustration that had pent up over days of watching Democrats repeatedly block GOP stimulus efforts, as Democrats sought to add measures to restrict airlines' carbon emissions, pay off billions in student loan debt, encourage federal agencies to employ "minority banks," bailout the U.S. Postal Service and even fund New York City's John F. Kennedy Center for the Performing Arts.

+There was some good news inside the White House grounds, as well.
+As the briefing concluded, White House press Secretary Stephanie Grisham, who has been quarantined since coming in contact with Brazilian officials almost two weeks ago and working from home, revealed she has received negative COVID-19 test results and will be back to work Wednesday.

-The president, who tweeted Sunday that "WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF," declared at a Fox News virtual town hall hours earlier that "would love to have the country opened up and just raring to go by Easter."
+Grisham will return as the Trump administration increasingly has sought to project optimism.
+The president, who tweeted Sunday that "WE CANNOT LET THE CURE BE WORSE THAN THE PROBLEM ITSELF," declared at the Fox News virtual town hall that he "would love to have the country opened up and just raring to go by Easter."

 WHAT'S IN PELOSI'S CORONAVIRUS BILL?
 ARTS FUNDING, CLIMATE CHANGE WISHLIST, AND MORE

-Fauci, the longtime head of the National Institute of Allergy and Infectious Diseases whose absence from recent coronavirus briefings triggered a wave of speculation in the media, said the timeline was still "flexible."
+Fauci, the longtime head of the National Institute of Allergy and Infectious Diseases, whose absence from recent coronavirus briefings triggered a wave of speculation in the media, said the timeline was still "flexible."

-On Sunday, Fauci rejected attempts by journalists to drive a wedge between himself and the president.
+This past Sunday, Fauci rejected attempts by journalists to drive a wedge between himself and the president.
 "The president was trying to bring hope to the people.
 I think there's this issue of [the media] trying to separate the two of us.
 There isn't fundamentally a difference there," Fauci said.

+On Sunday, Fauci elaborated in a radio interview, saying media efforts to create a rift were "unfortunate."

+"I would wish that would stop because we have a much bigger problem here than trying to point out differences," Fauci said.
+"They're really fundamentally at the core when you look at things, they are not differences."

-Democrats, meanwhile, have reacted furiously to Trump's new timeline, with Hillary Clinton suggesting people would "needlessly die," and Joe Biden accusing Trump of spreading "misinformation."
+Democrats have reacted furiously to Trump's new timeline for relaxing economic restrictions, with Hillary Clinton suggesting people would "needlessly die," and Joe Biden accusing Trump of spreading "misinformation."

-"This a--hole and his rich friends are too stupid to get that we can only get through this together," wrote former Obama speechwriter Jon Favreau.
+"This a--hole and his rich friends are too stupid to get that we can only get through this together," former Obama speechwriter Jon Favreau wrote.
 "Everyone is at risk from the virus.
 Everyone suffers when there aren’t enough hospital beds.
 Everyone struggles when millions are too sick to work."

 Fellow Obama communications alum Tommy Vietor, meanwhile, deleted a tweet lamenting that he was reduced to drinking red wine in the shower during the economic shutdown.

-Fox News' Andrew O'Reilly and Allie Raffa contributed to this report, as well as The Associated Press.
+Fox News' Chad Pergram, Andrew O'Reilly, John Roberts, Allie Raffa and The Associated Press contributed to this report.